BenAAndrew/Python-Image-Fetcher/README.md

   <li><b>verbose:</b>Whether to print total downloaded & total ignored at the end (default is True)</li>
 </ul>

-Other examples;
+# Other examples
 ```
-from image_fetcher import download_images

-download_images(
-        search_term='Duck',
-        total_images=10,
-        headers={'User-Agent': 'Mozilla/5.0 (Windows NT 6.1) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/41.0.2228.0 Safari/537.36'},
+...(
+        search_term='Duck'
+        ...
         extensions=['png'],
         directory='My duck photos'
     )
 ```
-Would download images from the search 'Duck' to a folder called 'My duck photos' where the file type was 'png'
+Would download images using your chosen function (concurrent_images_download or download_images) from the search 'Duck' to a folder called 'My duck photos' where the file type was 'png'

 ```
 from image_fetcher import download_images

-download_images(
+...(
         search_term='Ninja',
-        total_images=20,
-        headers={'User-Agent': 'Mozilla/5.0 (Windows NT 6.1) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/41.0.2228.0 Safari/537.36'},
+        ...
         progress_bar=False
         verbose=False
     )
 ```
-Would download 20 images of ninjas and hide the progress bar and summary text.
+Would download images using your chosen function (concurrent_images_download or download_images) from the search 'Ninja' and hide the progress bar and summary text